 For instance, China has added a lot of coal-fired power capacity in the past years, but at the same time, they also added, quote, 43% of the world's new renewable power capacity in 2018.

-China is also a country that has 45% of the electric vehicles in the world, and 99% of the electric buses in the world.
+China is also a country that has 45% of the electric vehicles in the world and 99% of the electric buses in the world.

 Another aspect of this that has to be taken into account is China's gigantic population.

-In 2018, they were the largest emitter of heat-trapping gases, but if you look at the numbers on a per capita level, they were only emitting 6.6 metric tons per person, as opposed to 15.7 metric tons per American.
+But if you look at the numbers on a per capita level, they were only emitting 6.6 metric tons per person, as opposed to 15.7 metric tons per American.

 It's probably true that China had previously taken a really dismissive posture towards climate issues, but they've been a bit more responsive in recent years.